If you have a basement at home, then this article is FOR YOU!

 We could all benefit from SOUND-PROOFING OUR BASEMENT CEILINGS!

-July 8, 2021 – removed 3 affiliate links, added 1 internal link, embedded 1 YouTube video
+July 8, 2021 – removed 3 product links, added 1 article link, added 1 YouTube video

 June 30, 2021 – removed 3 internal links

-June 4, 2021 – added changelog, fixed and updated article formatting and content, optimized content, removed 1 internal link
+June 4, 2021 – fixed and updated article formatting and content, optimized content, removed 1 article link